-My name is Laura Nile and I've been a Pacific Northwest girl all my life.
+My name is Laura Nile and I’m from the forests and mountains of the Pacific Northwest.
 I was born in Northern California, raised in Oregon, and spent most of my adult life in Washington state.
 I studied Christian Scriptures and Psychology at Seattle Pacific University.
 In Seattle, I worked at Bethany Presbyterian Church as the Middle School Coordinator, and later Interim Youth Director, for three years.

 Raised in an evangelical church, I first felt called to international missions when I was in high school and have been on the winding journey of following God's call ever since.
 I first pursued medical missions, then global development, and finally after several years of working in a Presbyterian church, began to discern a call to pastoral ministry.
 It turns out I was the only one who was surprised when I realized that God was calling me to go to Seminary.